yasinalm/gramme/README.md

 ```

 ## Datasets
-MMSFM currently supports the following datasets and the sensors.
+GRAMME currently supports the following datasets and the sensors.
 To easily make use of our preprocessing codes, keep the directory structure the same as the original datasets.
 Please follow their licencing regulations for the datasets.
 - [Oxford Robotcar](https://robotcar-dataset.robots.ox.ac.uk/) dataset
   - Bumblebee XB3 stereo camera (main data source for the experiments in the paper)
   - Grasshopper2 monocular camera